Celine Dion's Reaction to This Couple's Surprise Proposal Is Priceless

 The music icon recently received the surprise of a lifetime when a proposal went down right in front of her, and her reaction is absolutely amazing.

-During Celine's pre-concert meet-and-greet last Friday in Las Vegas, Austin McMillian's now-fiancé Nick Janevski, unbeknownst to the bride-to-be and especially Celine, asked his ladylove to marry him,.
+During Celine's pre-concert meet-and-greet last Friday at Caesar's Palace in Las Vegas, Austin McMillian's now-fiancé Nick Janevski, unbeknownst to the bride-to-be and especially Celine, asked his ladylove to marry him,.

 McMillian shared all the details with E!
 News about a moment she won't soon forget: "After the first photo with [Celine], he got down on one knee and asked me to marry him."